 Ada was an Iñupiat (native Alaskan) woman who was born in Solomon, Alaska.
 When she was still young, Ada moved to Nome, Alaska where she later got married and had three children.
-Sadly, her only surviving child contracted tuberculosis, a serious lung disease, and was very ill.
+Sadly, two of her children died.
+The child that survived was very sick.
 When Ada's husband left her, Ada had no money to support herself or her son and not many options.
-Left with no choice, Ada placed her son in an orphanage and promised to return for him as soon as she had the money.
+Left with no choice, Ada put her son in an orphanage and promised to return for him as soon as she had the money.